 DynaMIT (Dynamic Network Assignment for the Management of Information to Travelers) is a multi-modal multi-data source driven, simulation-based network performance prediction system.
 Its main features include 1) the modeling of multiple modes including public transit, mobility-on-demand services such as Uber/Lyft, car and ride sharing, etc.; 2) Online calibration of demand and supply parameters; 3) context mining and the scenario analyzer for unstructured data; 4) The strategy optimization module for network control strategy optimization.

 FMS is a smartphone and prompted-recall-based integrated activity-travel survey.
-It uses a combination of a smartphone app, available for Android and iOS, and an online prompted recall survey to collect both demographic and travel data from participants.
-Data collected from the smartphone app is uploaded to a central server, mapped, analyzed, and made accessible to the participant from the project website, where he or she is asked to provide detailed travel information via a prompted-recall survey.
+It uses a smartphone app and an online prompted recall survey to collect demographic and travel data from participants.
+Data from the app are uploaded to a central server, mapped, analyzed, and made accessible to the participant from the project website, where he or she is asked to provide detailed travel information via a prompted-recall survey.
 The detailed, accurate data collected by FMS can be used for transportation modeling and urban planning.

-Our team at the a ITSLab together with the TrancikLab (MIT) and the University of Massachusetts at Amherst are developing the Tripod system – ‘Sustainable Travel Incentives with Prediction, Optimization and Personalization’ – a system that incentivizes travelers to pursue specific routes, modes of travel, departure times, ride sharing, trip making and driving styles in order to reduce energy use.
-Tripod presents users with personalized options via a smartphone app, and includes real-time information and rewards (tokens) to incentivize users to adopt energy-efficient travel options at the system-wide level.
-Tokens can be redeemed for prizes or discounts at participating vendors, or can be transferred amongst users in a social networks.
+The team of ITSLab, TrancikLab (MIT) and UMass-Amherst is developing the Tripod system – ‘Sustainable Travel Incentives with Prediction, Optimization and Personalization’ – to incentivize travelers to pursue specific routes, modes of travel, departure times, ride sharing, trip making and driving styles in order to reduce energy use.
+Tripod presents users with personalized options via a smartphone app, and includes real-time information and rewards (tokens) to incentivize users to adopt energy-efficient travel options.
+Tokens can be redeemed or transferred.

 GPS-enabled devices, such as smart phones and GPS loggers are gaining popularity as tools to collect individual travel behavior data in travel surveys.
 In this project, we propose to develop a customized adaptive stated preferences survey system that extends the capability of existing GPS-enabled travel surveys.
 An event-based preferences experiment environment will be setup that allows hypothetical questions to be asked based on observed user travel and activity behavior.
 The objective of this project is to develop a methodology to study consumer preferences for mobility solutions based on behavior observed through GPS-enabled devices and prompted recall surveys.